We respect your rights to data protection and privacy

 Who are we?

-MDR Mayfair (the trading name of Mayfair Private (London) Limited, of Africa House, 70 Kingsway, London, England, WC2B 6AH, company number 08711563) provides private advisory services for a select group of individuals and families by bringing together a broad range of highly qualified professionals to seamlessly help manage their affairs.
+MDR Mayfair (the trading name of MDR Mayfair Limited, of Africa House, 70 Kingsway, London, England, WC2B 6AH, company number 08711563) provides private advisory services for a select group of individuals and families by bringing together a broad range of highly qualified professionals to seamlessly help manage their affairs.
 We are part of the Mishcon de Reya Group.
 Mishcon de Reya LLP, is a limited liability partnership registered in England and Wales with number OC399969 and authorised and regulated by the Solicitors Regulation Authority under SRA number 624547.
 We are registered with the Information Commissioner’s Office as a fee-paying controller, under registration number ZA440372.

 In respect of personal data processed when you use this website, MDR Mayfair is the controller.
 “Personal data”, “processing” and “controller” are all used in this notice according to their definitions in the UK General Data Protection Regulation (“ UK GDPR”) and the Data Protection Act 2018.

 What personal data do we collect?

 As a result of your visiting this website, we may collect or otherwise process your personal data in the following ways:

 - When you provide your personal data on a contact form